chaconlab/korpm/README.md

     <td align="center" ><b style="font-size:30px"><a href="Id25c03_1merNCLB.txt">Id25c03_1merNCLB.txt</a> </b></td>
  </tr></table>

-In the directory [Db](Db) you can find all the correspond PDB files.
+In the directory [Db](Db) you can find all the corresponding PDB files.

 ## Results with Ssym

-Ssym is a data set with equal number of stabilizing and destabilizing mutations compiled by Pucci et al. (https://doi.org/10.1093/bioinformatics/bty348) for which the structure of both the wild-type and mutant protein are available.
+Ssym is a data set with an equal number of stabilizing and destabilizing mutations compiled by Pucci et al. (https://doi.org/10.1093/bioinformatics/bty348) for which the structure of both the wild-type and mutant protein are available.

 ```sh
 sbg/bin/korpm Ssym.txt --dexp --dir Ssym --score_file pot/korp6Dv1.bin -o Ssym_all.txt
 ```
-Where [Ssym.txt](Ssym.txt) is the mutations input file and the [Ssym](Ssym) directory in where the input PDB files are store.
+Where [Ssym.txt](Ssym.txt) is the mutations input file and the [Ssym](Ssym) directory is where the input PDB files are stored.
 Since this input contains the experimental ΔΔG (see Appendix for small corrections) you can cross-check the predictions by:
 ```sh
 scripts/Mstat.pl Ssym_all.txt 10 11 2